xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

 https://github.com/xpack-dev-tools/files-cache/tree/master/libs),
 place them in the XBB cache (`Work/cache`) and restart the build.

+## Known issues

+Python support in GDB is still tricky, and does not work on some platforms.

 ## Pitfalls

 ### Parallel builds

+Note: no longer seen with XBB v3.2.

 For various reasons, in some environments, parallel builds for some components fail.
 Reduce the number of parallel jobs until the build passes.

 ### Building GDB on macOS

+Note: no longer seen with XBB v3.2.

 GDB uses a complex and custom logic to unwind the stack when processing exceptions; macOS also uses a custom logic to organize memory and process